-Other natural remedies you can use to treat pregnancy congestion:
+What are some other natural remedies you can use to treat pregnancy congestion?

-- Use a neti pot: Let’s face it, neti pots seem gross.
-But also, they can be magical creations that help your nose breathe free.
+- Try nasal irrigation: Let’s face it — neti pots seem gross.
+But also, they can be magical creations that help your nose breathe freely.
 Seriously, pregnancy is already gross enough, why not give it a try.
 Just be sure to keep that baby super clean and only use filtered water in it.

 - Use saline drops: Saline drops are basically water and salt, so they’re totally pregnancy safe.
 You can even make your own solution by mixing 1 cup of warm water with 1/8 tsp salt and a tiny pinch of baking soda.
 Oh, salty, salty relief.

-- Nasal strips: As mentioned above, sleep is super important.
-Nasal strips might not be a turn on for your bedmate, but they will help you breathe better at night.
+- Get some nasal strips: As mentioned above, sleep is super important.
+Nasal strips might not be a turn-on for your bedmate, but they will help you breathe better at night.

-What congestion medicine can you can take while pregnant?
+What congestion medicine can you take while pregnant?